MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/define-your-custom-view.md

 Custom search has two environments: staging/testing (see the **Configuration** tab) and production (see the **Production** tab).
 When you create a new instance or make changes to an existing instance, those changes occur in the testing environment.

-After validating that your changes and are ready to publish, click **Publish**.
+After validating that your changes are ready to publish, click **Publish**.
 Changes are not reflected against your production endpoints until you publish.

 Before publishing, if you decide that you don't want to keep the changes you've made, click **Revert**.
 When you revert your changes, the **Published** version remains unchanged and the **Configuration** version is reverted to match the **Published** version.